 - If the blower runs slowly or becomes hotter than expected, it’s letting you know the capacitor is not holding its charge.

 When looking for furnace replacement near me or furnace repair services, contact us at (800) 321-9494 and speak to one of our trained furnace capacitor specialists.
-For the best services at affordable rates, you can always trust American Air Conditioning & Heating & Heating.
+For the best services at affordable rates, you can always trust American Air Conditioning & Heating.